 Step 2.
 Open the Start menu and type Disk Management.

 Step 3.
-From the available top results, click on the
+From the available top results, click on Create and format hard disk partitions.

 Step 4.
 Once you perform the above steps, the “Disk Management” window opens.